 Another pub on the Royal Mile, near the Royal McGregor, is the Whiski Bar.
 This warm and friendly pub is filled with live music every evening.
 Its mission is to be as Scottish as possible, something reflected in the local, fresh ingredients.
-The Whiski Bar offers a haggis stack as a starter and a haggis tower—the traditional haggis, neeps and tatties.
+The Whiski Bar offers a haggis stack as a starter and a haggis tower consisting of the traditional haggis, neeps and tatties.
 Its slightly higher prices reflect a true dedication to quality.
 Complete your meal with a glass of whisky.

 The Arcade Bar’s specialities are Scotland’s most famous products: haggis and whisky.
 The perfect combination of the two is Robert Burn’s Famous Haggis, which is a delicious tower of haggis, neeps, and tatties drenched in a delectable whisky sauce.
 The haggis options do not end there, though: Princess Diana Style Haggis is the same as Robert Burn’s haggis, but with a specially made-to-order cream sauce that infused with tomatoes, onions, and Drambuie.
 If you happen to pop by at breakfast, not dinner, fear not: the Scottish breakfast option includes haggis, along with bacon, sausage, hash browns, mushrooms, beans, eggs, tomatoes, and crispy toasts.